Lab: Clickjacking with form input data prefilled from a URL parameter

 This lab extends the basic clickjacking example in Lab: Basic clickjacking with CSRF token protection.
-The goal of the lab is to change the email address of the user by prepopulating a form using a URL parameter and enticing the user to click on a "update email" button without the user's knowledge.
+The goal of the lab is to change the email address of the user by prepopulating a form using a URL parameter and enticing the user to inadvertently click on an "Update email" button.

-To solve the lab, craft some HTML that frames the account page and fools the user into changing their email address.
-The account is solved when the email address is changed.
+To solve the lab, craft some HTML that frames the account page and fools the user into updating their email address by clicking on a "Click me" decoy.
+The lab is solved when the email address is changed.

 The victim will be using Chrome so test your exploit on that browser.

-Go to the exploit server, paste your exploit HTML into the "Body text" box, and click "Store".
+Go to the exploit server and paste the following HTML template into the "Body" section